We came across an educational institute once. They wanted conversions, not just leads. Within a span of 6 months, they wanted over 1000 enrolments.

 There was no context accompanying the message.
 Why invest?
 What are the investment options?
 There was no attempt to bust any myths around the investment.
 And there was no attempt to demystify finance as a whole.

 Financial planning is a domain that scares people.
 People see risks more than they see the benefits of investing.
-Most people (this company’s target audience) assume they need to far richer in order to start investing.
+Most people (this company’s target audience) assume they need to be far richer in order to start investing.

 Suggesting vacation is a random example.
 Their objection to “casual” images in the blog is also a random example.
 But these examples represent the most common problem related to content marketing.
 And that is: